 “Gunna keep on trying

 Below us is the earth.
 Our roots stretch out and anchor us.
 They grow and connect us to others.
 Above us is the sky.
-Our hearts and minds can reach up and connect us to an infinity above.
+Our hearts and minds can connect us to infinity above.

 Do you believe in that infinity?

 (Forgive me if not.
 Many folks believe in some version of that infinity: the energy around us, God, or spirits.
-I am not assuming that because you use cannabis and were interested in a tolerance break, that what you really want is a guide to enlightenment.
+I am not assuming that because you used cannabis and were interested in a tolerance break, you want a guide to enlightenment.
 But it is worth addressing here since there is a power in connecting to something greater than ourselves.)